 According to the Bureau of Labor Statistics, approximately 37% of the jobs listed in their occupational handbook require a college degree.
-Online colleges make the idea of earning a post-secondary degree possible for those whose needs or availability cannot be met by the traditional university system.
+Online colleges make the possibility of earning a post-secondary degree a reality for those whose needs cannot be met by the traditional university system.

 Growth of Online Colleges and Classes

 - Online courses are growing in popularity among undergraduate students.
-In 2003, only 15.6% of undergraduate students were taking at least one distance education class and 4.9% were taking only distance or online classes.
-The most recent NCES study in 2015, showed that of the 17 million undergraduate students, 29.8% had taken at least one online course (up 91% over 2003) and 12.3% took only online courses (up 151% over 2003).
+In 2012, 14% of the 18.5 million undergraduate students were taking at least one distance education class and 11% were taking exclusively distance or online classes.
+The most recent NCES study in 2016, showed that of the 17.5 million undergraduate students, 18% were taking at least one online course (up 27%) and 12% were taking exclusively online courses (up 16%).

 - A higher percentage of online graduate students live in a different state as their online college.
 Around 41.9% of exclusively online graduate students lived in the same state as their online college whereas 53.8% lived in a different state.

-- Most online courses are taken through public online colleges.
-Of the 6 million students who took an online course, 68.5% attended a public online college, 17.1% attended a private, nonprofit online college, and 14.5% attended a private, for-profit online college.
+- Eighty-percent of online graduate courses are taken from public and private, non-profit schools.
+Of the 1.1 million graduate students who took at least one online course, 40% attended a public online college, 39% attended a private, nonprofit online college, and 21% attended a private, for-profit online college.

 Online colleges provide flexibility and are ideal for those who cannot commit themselves to an on-campus schedule or on-campus learning environment.